bloomreach-forge/templating-support/src/site/markdown/index.md

   based on protocol prefixes.
 - Models and Dialects for seamless HST-2 integrations.

-See [Install](handlebars-install.html) page for detail on how to use it in your project.

 See [Install](thymeleaf-install.html) page for detail on how to use it in your project.

 ## Switch Template Support